-Other differences include physical appearance, durability, and design as well as security measures that may be available at additional cost for some flash drives.
+Other differences include physical appearance, durability, design, and security measures that may be available at additional cost for some flash drives.

-Flash drives may also look more rugged as opposed to thumb drives which have a sleek look.
-Such devices are designed for the frequent transfer of data so you may want to choose one that is back up by a warranty, although in most cases such warranties are only for the first year.
+Flash drives may also look more rugged than thumb drives with a sleek look.
+Such devices are designed for the frequent transfer of data, so you may want to choose one backed up by a warranty, although in most cases, such warranties are only for the first year.

-You can also opt to buy special flash drives with password protection or encryption features from manufacturers such as Kingston if security is important to you.
+If security is important, you can also buy special flash drives with password protection or encryption features from manufacturers such as Kingston.

 The final difference between these two drive types is speed and durability: flash drives have higher storage capacities and faster read/write speeds than thumb drives, but they do not last as long since they cannot be used when wet or submerged in water (or other liquids).

 Flash drives are also more expensive than thumb drives initially because they cost more per GB of memory.
 It should be noted that manufacturers are now producing flash drives of similar size and functionality as thumb drives to combat the former’s shortcomings, as such devices can be used in areas where it is not safe or practical to bring along a flash drive.

 Advantages of a Flash Drive or Thumb Drive

 One of the biggest advantages of a flash or thumb drive is its portability.
 These small and lightweight devices make them easy to carry around in a pocket or bag.

 This means you can take your files wherever you go and easily transfer them between different devices.